iiasa/Condor_run_R/configuring.md

 ### GAMS_ARGUMENTS

 Additional GAMS arguments.
-You can use `{}` expansion to include other config settings, or expressions based on them, as arguments.
+You can use `{}` expansion to include other config settings, or expressions based on them.
 Should include `%1` which expands to the job number.

 ## Optional configuration parameters